The Muslim church caretakers

 Video

-St Matthew's Church is in a rural area of Pakistan where there are hardly any Christians.
+One Muslim family has been looking after St Matthew’s church in a rural area of Pakistan for almost 100 years.

-For the last 100 years it's been looked after by a local Muslim family.

-Current caretaker, Waheed Murad, is the only person who still knows how to ring the bell.
-He told the BBC why he feels proud of his role.
+Current caretaker, Waheed Murad, told the BBC he is proud of his role.

 -